viveksacademia4git/InternetSecurity/SqlInjection/doc/altoro_mutual/README.md

 ```
 **``` .........Query 1 ```**

+After executing the above steps, we conclude that the SQL Injection vulnerability can be exploited on the web application.

 Now after we send credentials to the server, through the login process, the assummed query formed on the server's web application might be:
 ```
 SELECT * FROM [some_users_table] WHERE username='' OR 1=1 -- AND password='[input_password]' ...;